 How Gift of Equity on Home Purchase Works

-Normally, on a gift of equity on purchase transactions, the seller sells the home to a buyer who is a relative at a reduced price.
-The price below the market price or appraised value can be used as a gift of equity to the home buyer.
-The home buyer is limited on the down payment they need to put down.
+Typically, in purchase transactions involving a gift of equity, the seller disposes of the property to a buyer who is a relative at a discounted rate.
+The amount below the market price or appraised value can serve as a gift of equity for the homebuyer, thereby restricting the down payment required from them.

 The loan officer will instruct the seller and buyer on how to structure the gift of equity real estate purchase contract and will structure the home purchase and mortgage process accordingly.